 - Copy off your Website.
 Unless you know how to log into the server and do this yourself, I would advise you to hire another web designer to copy the code off all pages on your website.
 This includes images and related documents because you don't know how the original web designer will react when you request they put the domain in your name.
 They may just remove your website out of spite.
 The new designer will need your hosting account id and password to do this.
 If you don't have this information then you've got double trouble as you'll have to get it from your previous designer or host.

-If the original designer/host balks at the idea and it was "supposedly" a free domain then offer to pay for it.
+If the original web designer or hosting company refuses to release your domain name and it was "supposedly" a free domain, then offer to pay for it.
 If they require an exorbitant fee or don't reply in a reasonable amount of time then send the same request in a registered letter so you have proof you tried to contact them.

 - Set up New Hosting.
 While you are waiting for the domain registration to be changed into your own name have your new designer set up hosting account on another host (usually takes about 24 hours).
 Once you have control of the domain have your new designer load your website on the new host (be aware that some items on your old domain may not work on the new host if some of the graphics or content were the property of the old designer/host).

 - Transfer DNS.
-Once your site is loaded on the new hosting account have the new designer login to you domain registrar and transfer the domain (point the DNS to the new host).
+Once your site is loaded on the new hosting account have the new designer login to you domain registrar and transfer the domain (point the DNS) to the new hosting company.
 This should take about 24 hours.
-Once you can get to your new website by typing in your domain in the browser you'll know the domain has transferred properly.
+Once you can get to your new website by typing in your domain in the browser you'll know the domain has transferred properly into your own name.

-- File a report with ICANN.
-If the original designer/host refuses to put the domain into your name, or they demand an exorbitant price (ransom) for the domain that you can't pay, you may be able to file a domain name dispute with Icann Whois Data Problem Report.
+- If the above doesn't work, File a report with ICANN.
+If the original web designer or hosting company refuses to put the domain into your name, or they demand an exorbitant price (ransom) for the domain that you can't pay, you may be able to file a domain name dispute with Icann Whois Data Problem Report.
 You will have to prove you paid the web designer for the domain (contract, cancelled check, credit card record, emails discussing the issue, etc.).
 This will be easier if the domain name registration is your official business name.
 It can take a couple weeks or more to resolve.

 If all else fails you can always buy another domain.
 However, if your website has been online the search engines will likely have a record of the content which means you will have to rewrite the content on every page or the new domain will be filtered out of search results for duplicate content.
 Changing to a new domain will also mean you have to start all over with rank and links and you'lll have to ask, all current linked sites to change their links to your new domain.
 For these reasons it very important that you resolve any disputes with your web designer to your satisfaction.

-In future, to have proof of when you bought the domain, keep printed and electronic records of all domain name registration records as well as credit card statements, expiration dates, hosting IDs and passwords.
+In future, to thwart domain scrapers, keep proof that you are the owner of the domain, with printed and electronic records of all domain name registration records as well as credit card statements, canceled checks, expiration dates, contracts, hosting IDs and passwords.